-The TSS simplified journey allows businesses to move goods from Great Britain (GB) into Northern Ireland (NI) by making a simplified declaration before the goods move and then providing the full information about the goods after they have moved.
-This is the most common journey on TSS.
+The TSS Simplified Procedure allows businesses to move goods from GB to NI by making a simplified declaration before the goods move (pre-movement) and then providing the full information about the goods after they have moved (post-movement) for both 'not at risk' and 'at risk' goods.
+Further guidance on 'not at risk' and 'at risk' goods can be found on GOV.UK.